Drinkable Yogurt and Why It’s Useful

-Piimä is a very thin yogurt, so it may be useful to keep it on hand as a drinkable yogurt that is easy to serve from a glass.
-You could then use other yogurt cultures to make a thicker yogurt that can be eaten with a spoon.
+Piimä is a very thin yogurt, useful as a drinkable yogurt that is easy to serve from a glass.

 How It Is Cultured

 Because of its Scandinavian roots (Finnish, to be exact), piimä cultures well in colder climates.
-If you live in a warmer climate, your piimä will simply culture faster, moving into the curds-and-whey stage much sooner than other yogurt varieties.
+In a warmer climate, piimä will simply culture faster, moving into the curds-and-whey stage much sooner than other yogurt varieties.

-You can also use the culture with cream or half-and-half for a thicker piimä cream, which can be used as sour cream or crème fraîche in your cooking or serving.
+The Piimä culture can also be used with cream or half-and-half, for a thicker piimä cream, which can be used in place of sour cream or crème fraîche.

 Flavor and Texture

-Piimä has a lovely nutty, almost cheese-like flavor.
+Piimä has a lovely nutty, mild flavor.
 It is also the thinnest of the room-temperature cultured yogurts.
 Piimä is so thin, in fact, that it is more commonly drunk from a glass than eaten with a spoon.